christopherwaltham/UBC_PHYS_Python-crash-course/0. Setting up the Tools/README.md

 ![](Images/Anaconda2.png)

 - Select _Not installed_ from the dropdown to show all the packages Anaconda knows about that are not installed in your environment already.
-- Search for `numpy`.
+- Search for `pyserial`.
 When it appears, select the checkbox for the package and hit _Apply_.
-"Numpy" has some dependencies, that Conda will detect.

 ![](Images/Anaconda3.png)